wilsonify/wilsonify.github.io/content/recipes/ROASTED POTATO SALAD WITH FRESH HERBS164.md

 2 Slice the potatoes in half lengthwise.
 If for some reason your little potatoes are not bite-size,

-then cut those fuckers into quarters instead and throw them in a bowl.
+then cut those  ers into quarters instead and throw them in a bowl.
 Toss the potatoes with

 the olive oil, paprika, and salt until they all look covered.
 Pour them onto a rimmed baking